Stray Cat Program

 - We offer affordable, convenient spay and neuter to stray cats, along with vaccinations and ear tipping.

 - No appointment is necessary for stray cats in humane traps, but we request you call ahead to let us know you are coming.
-Please arrive at Pets In Stitches before noon, Monday through Thursday, with up to two stray cats to be added to our schedule.
+Please arrive at Pets In Stitches before noon, Monday, Tuesday, Thursday, and Friday, with up to two stray cats to be added to our schedule.

 - Pets in Stitches rents live release traps for secure and safe trapping of stray cats.

 - Free-roaming cats presented without an appointment in containers other than a humane trap will be declined for surgery and requested to come on a different day with the cat in a humane trap.

 - Pets in Stitches strongly recommends caretakers call prior to trapping to verify Pets In Stitches will be performing surgery on the caretaker’s anticipated trapping day.

 A stray cat lives outside and is not socialized to humans.
 Stray cats can live long, healthy lives in their outdoor home.
 Some stray cats are feral, which means they are not tame and do not allow handling by humans.
 Not every stray cat is feral and some free-roaming cats can become beloved pets.
 Stray cats typically live in cat colonies where they have access to food and shelter.
 An unmanaged colony can become a problem, with rampant breeding, lack of food and problematic mating behaviors (fighting, yowling, etc.)